 Takeaway 1 – The behaviour of a leader is important

-Power, by its very nature, is hard to acquire and even harder to maintain.
+By its very nature, power is hard to acquire and even harder to maintain.
 A lot of people want to be in a position that only one can occupy.

 This means that there are a lot of people scheming to take power away from a leader, while he is scrambling to maintain it.